kennethpaskett/opensourcedesign.github.io/_posts/articles/2016-04-04-interview-with-julia.md

 layout: post
 title:  "Designers in Open Source: julia"
 date:   2016-11-22
+categories:
+  - design
+  - designer
+  - open-source
+  - interview
+  - articles
 authors:
   - jsimplicio
-categories: design open-source designer interview
 ---

 ## What is it that you do?